 What's it all about?

-More than 6,500 restaurants and grocery stores (in addition to 800,000 individuals) have joined the Protect Seals boycott of Canadian seafood.
+More than 6,500 restaurants and grocery stores (in addition to 800,000 individuals) are participating in the Protect Seals campaign.

 Chefs and companies participating in the Protect Seals campaign have pledged to avoid some* or all Canadian seafood until Canadian fishermen from Canada's east coast stop—once and for all—the commercial seal hunt.*